US judge blocks Florida ban on trans minor care in narrow ruling, says 'gender identity is real'

 TALLAHASSEE, Fla.
 (AP) — Saying gender identity is real, a federal judge temporarily blocked portions of a new Florida law that bans transgender minors from receiving puberty blockers, ruling Tuesday that the state has no rational basis for denying patients treatment.

 Judge Robert Hinkle issued a preliminary injunction, saying three transgender children can continue receiving treatment.
-The lawsuit challenges the law Republican Gov. Ron DeSantis signed the same week he announced a run for president.
+The lawsuit challenges the law Republican Gov. Ron DeSantis signed shortly before he announced a run for president.

 “The elephant in the room should be noted at the outset.
 Gender identity is real.
 The record makes this clear,” Hinkle said, adding that even a witness for the state agreed.